necrovenom/warframe/replit.md

-# Simple Dropdown Selection App
+# Simple Input Form App

 ## Overview

-A minimal Streamlit web application that demonstrates basic user interaction through a dropdown selection interface.
-The app presents users with a list of technology-related options, allows them to make a selection, and provides feedback upon submission.
+A minimal Streamlit web application that demonstrates basic user interaction through a text input interface.
+The app presents users with a text input box, allows them to enter any text, and provides feedback upon submission.
 This serves as a foundational example for building more complex form-based applications with Streamlit.

 ## User Preferences